-During the summer, incoming students, their families and guests attend our New Student Summer Orientation program.
+During the summer, incoming students, their families and guests attend the Orientation program.
 The Nichols College Orientation program is a way for incoming students to meet their classmates, learn about life at Nichols College and work with student Orientation Leaders.
 At Orientation, families and guests attend workshops facilitated by staff, students and faculty.
 These workshops are designed so students and guests can learn about Nichols College policies and procedures.
 The orientation process is intended to make each student's transition to college as seamless and as enlightening as possible.
 In August and January, Fall Opening and Spring Opening programs for new students continue with campus-wide activities involving students, faculty and staff.

-Information can be found at Orientation.nichols.edu.
+Information can be found at https://hub.nichols.edu/departments/orientation/